surifirstpin/Acubi_Tech_Doc/Analysis_TD.md

 - **Datasets** this section enables you to perform alignment, set currency formats, group aggregates ( Sum, Avg, Max, Min, Count ) on the consolidated values of the field.

-- **Legend** it will enable the user to name a measure field value in visualization charts as shown below.
+- **Legend** it will enable the user to name a measure field value under the datasets of visualization charts as shown in image below.

 ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/6160c646c543e909e647be818feacde139666cd5/images/New_version5/TD_Reports_14.png)
 **Image 14**

 ##  Format

   - **Format** enables different type of number format to the measure field value.
 Following are the list of number formats supported by AcuBi ;